 Recovery + Restoration of Liberty Bell 7

-Liberty Bell 7, piloted by Virgil “Gus” Grissom, ended with the craft lost at the bottom of the ocean for 38 years until a joint recovery effort by the SpaceWorks team and The Discovery Channel in June 1999.
+The mission of Liberty Bell 7, piloted by Virgil “Gus” Grissom, ended with the craft lost at the bottom of the ocean for 38 years -- until a joint effort by the SpaceWorks team and The Discovery Channel to recover the spacecraft happend in June 1999.
 What followed was an intense collaboration between SpaceWorks, Cosmosphere volunteers and community members, who worked side by side to restore the craft to its original state.

 Liberty Bell 7 is part of the Cosmosphere’s personal collection and is the only Mercury capsule to be owned by an entity other than NASA or the Smithsonian.